top of page

 Photo by Russell Maynor

-Cady has once again gather together some of Albuquerque’s finest actors.
-The leads of the production, newcomers.
-H.K.
-Phillips and Matthew Van Wettering, will be playing the leads, Ann and John.
-Cady shared what the duo will provide to the production.
+Cady has once again gathered together some of New Mexico's finest actors.
+The leads, newcomers H.K.
+Phillips and Matthew Van Wettering, will play Ann and John.
+Cady shared what the duo will provide to the show.
 “Great acting and sensitivity that these two bring to all their work – we are blessed to have them in our theatre community.
-Each of these actors play two different leading roles – totally disparate in emotion, and outlook on life.
-The characters have in common: to get through life in spite of what is thrown at them, and at each other.
-Both Phillips and Van Wettering recently appeared in Shakespeare on the Plaza’s “As You Like It”.
-Not only will they play the roles of Ann and John, in Act 1, but they will also play the roles of Sybil and Major Pollock in Act 2.
-The production also stars newcomers Lauren Jehle and Robin Havens-Parker, a relocated actor from Washington, DC who has been a “welcome addition to the Albuquerque theatre community” shared Cady.
-Other notable performers are Margie Maes, Colleen Neary McClure, Ray Orley, Linda Sklov, Carolyn Ward, Carolyn Wickwire and Michael Weppler.
+They play two different leading roles – totally disparate in emotion and outlook on life.
+The characters have in common: to get through life despite what comes at them and each other.
+Phillips and Van Wettering recently appeared in Shakespeare on the Plaza's "As You Like It."
+Not only will they play the roles of Ann and John in Act 1, but they will also play the roles of Sybil and Major Pollock in Act 2.
+The production also stars newcomers Lauren Jehle and Robin Havens-Parker, a relocated actor from Washington, DC, who has been a "welcome addition to the Albuquerque theatre community," shared Cady.
+Other notable performers are Margie Maes, Colleen Neary McClure, Ray Orley, Linda Sklov, Carolyn Ward, Carolyn Wickwire, and Michael Weppler.

-Cady’s reason for direct this play bring him back to when he first saw the production and what he can offer to have it jump off the stage.
-“It is a stunningly brilliant and provocative play evoking memories that haunt us all.
-There are lessons to be learned here about loneliness, compassion, prejudice and honesty which are all laid bare and are as relevant today as they were fifty years ago.”
-When it comes to what Cady wants the audience to leave the theater feeling, it is a very simple message, “I would like them to be grateful for what they have in life.”
+Cady's reason for directing this play brings him back to when he first saw the production and what he can offer to have it jump off the stage.
+"It is a stunningly brilliant and provocative play evoking memories that haunt us all.
+There are lessons to be learned here about loneliness, compassion, prejudice, and honesty are all laid bare and as relevant today as they were fifty years ago."
+When it comes to what Cady wants the audience to leave the theater feeling, it is a simple message, "I would like them to be grateful for what they have in life."

-Separate Tables will run at the North 4th Art Center on 4904 4th St. NW, from October 5th-28th, Fridays and Saturdays at 7:30 PM, Sunday matinees at 2 PM.
-For more information visit www.westendproductions.org or purchase your tickets at https://holdmyticket.com/event/291672.
+Separate Tables will run at the North 4th Art Center on 4904 4th St. NW, from October 5th-28th, Fridays and Saturdays at 7:30 PM, and Sunday matinees at 2 PM.
+For more information, visit westendproductions.org

 tWitch Cover Story